 Yellow pages?
 Posters?
 Local Papers?

 Many companies have created a Facebook Page out of a fear that they may otherwise be missing out.
 However like any form of advertising, in order to be successful on social media it is important that you have a strategy behind whatever you do.

 Social media is not that different from other advertising channels.
 Did your business advertise in the Yellow Pages in the past? it was easy wasn’t it?
 You just bought an ad for a year and then you forgot about it…. the only downside was dealing with one of their sales people for two hours.

 Other businesses may have advertised in local newspapers or used posters next to the tube station.
-Bigger organisations may have even tried advertising at the cinema.
-Television was out of reach except for the select few.
+Bigger companies may have even tried advertising at the cinema.
+Television was out of reach except for a select few.